Rico-febrian/elt-pipeline-for-supply-chain-business/README.md

 **In this repository, I’ll focus specifically on how I developed the ELT pipeline, including:**

-- Developing the ELT script
+- Developing the ELT scripts

-- Managing data transformations with DBT
+- Building data transformation models using DBT

-- Orchestrate and automate the pipeline with Airflow
+- Orchestrating and automating the pipeline with Airflow and Astronomer

-- Create the dashboard based on the result for analytics/reporting
+- Designing and creating dashboards in Looker Studio

 ---
 ---

 # Case Study Background

-let's assume that I already do a requirements gathering with the stakeholder and user and we were reach and agreement about the data warehouse design.
-In summary here's the current company condition, problem and their needs for the context:
+Assume that I have already conducted a requirements gathering session with stakeholders and users, and we have reached a mutual agreement on the solution to be implemented.

+In summary, here is the current state of the company, the problems it faces, and its key needs to provide context:

+- ## Business High-priority Metrics/KPI's

+  - Sales performance (daily, monthly, yearly).
+  - Profitability analysis.
+  - Order fulfillment rate.
+  - Customer segmentation.

+- ## Current Problem

+  - **Inefficient analysis of critical metrics**

+    Stakeholders and users have trouble analyzing important metrics effectively because the data is spread out and hard to work with.

+  - **Complex data management**

+    All the data is in a single, large database, so lots of joins and aggregations are needed, making reporting time-consuming.

+  - **High costs**

+    Managing data inefficiently, along with large data volumes, leads to high costs.
+The growing data is becoming more expensive to manage.

+  - **Lack of visualization tools**

+    The business currently doesn’t have a good visualization platform to help with effective analytics.

+- ## Stakeholders' & Users' Needs

+  - Clean, accurate, and reliable data for reporting and analytics.
+  - Fast data retrieval and efficient analysis.
+  - Daily data updates.
+  - A solution that can scale and be cost-efficient as the business grows.

+- ## Data Source Condition

+  - **Data flow**

+    The current source data is collected from daily batch file uploads and API feeds.

+  - **Update frequency**

+    The data is updated on a daily basis.

+  - **Data volume and growth trends**

+    - The database currently stores over 8 million rows across several core tables.

+    - As the company expands its operations, data volume is expected to grow at a rate of around 100,000–200,000 new rows per month, primarily driven by increasing transaction volumes and a larger supplier and customer network.

+- ## Data Quality

+The current data quality is good, with no missing values.
+The values are consistent, easy to understand, and suitable for analysis.
+However, some tables contain duplicate records due to the detailed granularity of information.
+Despite these issues, the data remains effective for use.

+- ## Agreed Solution

+  - Design and build a data warehouse based on current data source and high-priority metrics/KPI's.

+  - Implement ELT pipeline to run daily updates.

+  - Create visualizations and dashboards from the data warehouse to support decision-making.

+  - Cost-efficiency improvement by using a more structured model for data, allowing the system to scale more affordably.

 ---
+---

-# Pipeline Workflow
+# Pipeline Workflow Overview

 Before diving into the main discussion, take a look at the image below.
 This illustrates the workflow I followed to build this project.

+Although this project is ELT-based, I only focused on the Load and Transform steps. **I skipped the Extract step because I used a sample dataset from Snowflake**.
+So, this project is mainly about loading and transforming data.

 - ## How the pipeline works

   - ### Load Task
-    The Load task load the data source from aonther database in Snowflake and loads it into the staging schemas in the warehouse database:
+    The Load task moves data from the source database to the staging schema in the target database.

+    - **Staging schema**

-    - **Staging Schema**: Stores the raw data exactly as it came from the source database.
+      Stores the raw data exactly as it came from the source database.

+    - **Final schema**

+      Stores transformed data, ready for use in analytics and dashboards.

+    - **Snapshots schema**

+       Maintains historical data for certain tables in the final schema.

   - ### Transform Task

-    The Transform Task performs data transformations based on the design of the data warehouse.
-The transformations are done using DBT (Data Build Tool) and run it through the DAG using Cosmos package, which helps organize and automate the data processing steps.
+    The Transform task applies data transformations according to the data warehouse design.
+This step is executed using DBT (Data Build Tool) and orchestrated with Airflow’s Cosmos package, which automates and organizes the data processing steps.

-    In this step, the raw data from the staging schema is processed and transformed to match the structure and requirements of the data warehouse.
-Once transformed, the data is loaded into the final schema, which is used by business users for analysis and reporting.
+    - In this step, raw data from the staging schema is processed and transformed to align with the requirements of the dimensional model.
+    - The transformed data is then loaded into the final schema, where it becomes accessible for business analysis and reporting.

 - ## Why use this workflow?

   This workflow was designed based on the business requirements provided by stakeholders in the case study.
-If you're curious about their specific needs, you can refer to [my article]() for more details.

 Here’s why this workflow fits the scenario:

-  - **Aligned with business needs**

-    Stakeholders requested a low-cost, scalable, and easy-to-understand solution.
-This pipeline delivers on those points while allowing room for experimentation before making larger investments.
+  ### Benefits:

-  - **Efficiency for small data volumes**
+  - **Clear data organization**

-    With only ~90,000 rows and slow growth of around 5% per month, the pipeline handles data extraction and loading quickly without needing additional layers or complex systems.
+    Data is split into staging (raw data), final (ready-to-use data), and snapshot (historical data).
+This makes it easier to manage and understand what’s happening at each step.

-  - **Simplicity and maintainability**
+  - **Easy to use and maintain**

-    The design ensures that users can easily understand, use, and maintain the pipeline with minimal technical barriers.
-This is critical for a team starting small or exploring new possibilities.
+    The setup is simple enough for teams to use and keep running smoothly without needing deep technical skills.

+  - **Efficient transformations with DBT**

+    DBT handles data transformations in the final schema.
+It’s automated, scalable, and makes processing faster and more consistent.

-- ## Trade-off
+  - **Saves Costs**

-  While this workflow is simple and efficient, it does have some limitations:
+    By avoiding extra queries on raw data and using materialized views, this workflow saves on computing resources, which reduces costs.

+  ### Trade-offs:

-  - **No raw data backup in warehouse database**
+  - **Risk of losing data in staging layer**

-    If a transformation fails or a bug occurs, the data in the staging schema could be affected.
-This means you might need to re-extract the data from the source.
-This isn’t a major problem for small datasets, but as the data grows, it might become more time-consuming and inconvenient.
+    The staging layer only holds raw data temporarily.
+If an issue occurs during processing, reloading the data from the source may be necessary

+    **Mitigation: Add a simple backup or archive step for raw data.**

-  - **Limited scalability for large datasets**
+  - **Slower processing for large data in staging layer**

-    If the bookstore experiences rapid growth, this pipeline might need adjustments to handle the increased data volume.
-At that point, having a dedicated public layer as a raw data archive would become crucial to ensure scalability and reliability.
+    Refreshing all data in staging can take time as the dataset grows.

+    **Mitigation: Use incremental loads to process only new or updated data.**

+  - **Snapshots can get too big**

+    Storing historical data in the snapshot schema might slow down performance as it grows.

+    **Mitigation: Archive older data or optimize how you query the snapshot.**

 ---
 ---

 # Dataset Overview

-I used a sample dataset from Snowflake called TPCH_SF10.
+I used a sample dataset from Snowflake called TPCH_SF1.
 This dataset related to a supply chain business.
-Check here to see the full documentation about the dataset: [Snowflake sample data documentation](https://docs.snowflake.com/en/user-guide/sample-data-tpch)
+For more details about the dataset, check this documentation: [Snowflake sample data documentation](https://docs.snowflake.com/en/user-guide/sample-data-tpch)

 ---
 ---